Wikia/app/extensions/wikia/Helios/README.md

       either `null` or `HeliosExternalUser`, there is no need to check for the exact value in the code and most checks can be simplified, as well as calls to static method (adds more flexibility).

+    * for the sake of readability, I am moving HeliosExternalUser to its own namespace.